 mod_03_19 Amended application of the market back up price if AN IMBALANCE PRICE(S) FAILS TO CIRCULATE

 Proposer discussed the changes made to version 2.0.
 There was a discussion on whether a vote could take place without the impact assessment and SEMO noted that since there was little or no impact on the delivery timeline and the change could be significant their preference would be to wait for the impact assessment.
+The committee were in agreement on waiting for the IA also.

 SEMO Member noted that recent system changes had been introduced to improve the performance of pricing and noted that there was therefore a benefit in waiting until the level of reduction in Market Back Up Price use could be contrasted with the impact assessment in order to make an informed recommendation.